setaman/vue-ellipse-progress/README.md

 ```
 npm i vue-ellipse-progress
 ```
-You can initialize the component globally as a plugin or import it a specific component of your app.
+You can initialize the component globally as a plugin or import it in a specific component of your app.

 #### Initialize as Plugin
 Import and initialize the component in your `main.js`.
-After initialization, the component is available under `<ve-progress/>`.
+After initialization, the component is available as `<ve-progress/>`.
 You can also assign a custom name to the component:
 ```js
 import { createApp } from "vue";